Be in the Know

 Starbucks doesn’t provide any training, resources, or funding for Personal Trainers and many of their products aren’t even that healthy, so how can Starbucks make a difference to your Personal Training business?

-The answer is simple, Starbucks is currently one of the most successful organisations in the global marketplace and has managed to establish itself in over 150,000 locations and without franchising!
-Anyone can see that this company has revolutionised the way we all drink coffee but Starbucks has actually done more than that!
-Starbucks has also revolutionised the level and quality of service we demand from retailers rendering anything less a huge disappointment.
+The answer is simple, Starbucks is currently one of the most successful organisations in the global marketplace and has managed to establish itself in over 150,000 locations (without franchising)!
+Anyone can see that this company has revolutionised the way we all drink coffee, but Starbucks has actually done more than that – they’ve also revolutionised the level and quality of service we demand from retailers, rendering anything less a huge disappointment.

 The above principles don’t really relate to how to operate a business per se, in fact they are really about creating rapport with people, engaging with them on a personal level and making them feel valued, important and special.
 Starbucks understand this, which is why they discourage robotic, insincere and scripted lines from their employees.

 This is a good time to point out to you the fact that you are actually in the same line of business as Starbucks – that’s right, it’s the ‘people business’!
 Remember the Starbucks success is not just about the coffee; it’s about the experience created when the coffee is served.

 Similarly, your degree of success as a Personal Trainer will have as much to do with your ability to deliver effective training programmes as it will also necessitate superior ‘people skills’.
 This way, you are able to create a unique and enriching workout experience for your clients which is specific for each person, enabling them to reach their goals effectively.

 If you are able grasp this concept and embed it into every area of your Personal Training practice, you to might be able to attain the level of customer loyalty and repeat business Starbucks has accomplished.